-A Taipei layover is very common for flights coming from North America and Europe.
+A Taipei layover is common for North America and Europe flights.
 If you are wondering how to spend 24 hours in Taipei, I’ve done it a lot from flying from my home in Mexico, and here’s what I usually do during long layovers.

 When flying to Asia from the US, Canada, or Europe, Taipei is one of the two direct flights that you may avail.
 But many travelers from this area don’t really add Taipei to their Asia itinerary but it is a very common stop.

 And most of these layovers last more than 12 hours.
 But worry not!
 You can go out of the airport during your Taipei layover – I definitely don’t recommend you stay in the airport because it is really efficient to go to the city center.

 Here’s a detailed itinerary on how to spend 24 hours in Taipei.
 All of the activities here have certain time frames I assure you that you can do this itinerary realistically.

 - Airport transfer to town: Airport taxi service at Taipei Airport

 - Quick sightseeing: Taipei layover tour (8 hours)

 - Stay in the airport: Premium airport lounge pass